Residential

 Resale Potential

-The chances of reselling larger BHK apartments are better than those of smaller ones, especially considering that most of these cities are expanding.
-A 3 BHK apartment will generate more buyers or tenants than other smaller units, hence making it a good investment.
+The chances of reselling larger BHK apartments are better than those of smaller ones, especially in expanding cities.
+A 3 BHK apartment will generate more buyers or tenants than other smaller units, making it a good investment.

 Conclusion